joncrain/joncrain.github.io/_posts/2018-12-03-creating-munkireport-modules-partii.md

 * listing - will show up under the Listings heading
 * report - will show up under the Reports heading
-* admin - will show up under the Admin heading
+* admin - will show up under the Admin heading (not quite available at this time, but will be coming soon!)
 * tab - will show up as a new tab under the client view
 * widget - creates a widget that can be used on the dashboard or report page